tsphoenix/Powershell_SD/ivanti_appsensevirtual_cleaner_prv/README.md

 **Start with bat launcher, Provide custom credentials**

-**Killing IE and MSO (list in the array) at the start of ps1 execution - can remove that part if necessary, if neccesary can make make it separate user privilage bat part or move it to ps1 user level script**
+**Killing IE and MSO (list in the array) at the start of ps1 execution -
+if neccesary can make make it separate user privilage bat part or move it to ps1 user level script**

 Documentation: